MicrosoftDocs/dynamics365smb-docs/business-central/about-locale-language.md

 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: language, locale, localization, culture ms.date: 04/01/2020
+ms.search.keywords: language, locale, localization, culture, region, regional settings ms.date: 04/01/2020 ms.author: edupont
-ms.author: edupont

 ---
-# Changing Language and Locale
+# Changing Language and Region

-[!INCLUDE[d365fin](includes/d365fin_md.md)] is supported in a number of markets and available in the languages that those markets require.
-This is a result of support for multiple languages at runtime in combination with support for legal requirements in the supported markets.
-This means that [!INCLUDE[d365fin](includes/d365fin_md.md)] can present itself in different languages.
-You can change the language that is used to display texts, and the change is immediate, once you have been automatically signed out and in again.
+[!INCLUDE[d365fin](includes/d365fin_md.md)] is available in a number of markets and languages around the World.
+In the markets where [!INCLUDE[d365fin](includes/d365fin_md.md)] is available, a set of regulatory features are available to assist companies with regulatory burdens. [!INCLUDE[d365fin](includes/d365fin_md.md)] can present itself in different languages and you can change the language that is used to display texts, and the change is immediate, once you have been automatically signed out and in again.
 The setting applies to you and not to everyone else in your company.

-For example, if you are using the Canadian version of [!INCLUDE[d365fin](includes/d365fin_md.md)], you can see the user interface in English and in French, but it is still the Canadian version of [!INCLUDE[d365fin](includes/d365fin_md.md)] in all other aspects.
-It is not the same as, say, [!INCLUDE[d365fin](includes/d365fin_md.md)] in the United Kingdom.
+For example, if you are using the Canadian version of [!INCLUDE[d365fin](includes/d365fin_md.md)], you can see the user interface in English, German, French or another language, but it is still the Canadian version of [!INCLUDE[d365fin](includes/d365fin_md.md)] in all other aspects.
+It is not the same as, say, [!INCLUDE[d365fin](includes/d365fin_md.md)] in the United Kingdom where local functionality may has been adapted towards market needs.

 To change the language of the user interface, go to the **My Settings** page.
 For more information, see [Change Basic Settings](ui-change-basic-settings.md#language).
+Note, that the choice of language will be reset to your setting on your Office profile if your administrator synchronizes users from Office 365 into [!INCLUDE[d365fin](includes/d365fin_md.md)].

 Changing the texts that are stored as application data is not part of the multilanguage capability.
 This is an application design issue.
 Examples of such texts are the names of items in the inventory or the comments for a customer.
 In other words, these types of text are not translated.

 > [!NOTE]
 > [!INCLUDE[d365fin](includes/d365fin_md.md)] only supports a single character set for data.
-Therefore some characters may not be supported in your tenant, and you may experience problems when retrieving data that was entered using a different character set.
-For instance, your tenant may support only English and Russian characters and if you enter data in a different language, it may not be stored correctly.
+Therefore some characters may not be supported in your environment, and you may experience problems when retrieving data that was entered using a different character set.
+For instance, your environment may support only English and Russian characters and if you enter data in a different language, it may not be stored correctly.
 You should contact your system administrator to make sure you understand which languages are supported for your [!INCLUDE[d365fin](includes/d365fin_md.md)].

-## Changing the Locale
+## Changing the region
-Locale is different from both language and legal requirements in local markets.
-Locale determines how your data presents itself in terms of comma separator, aligned to the left or to the right, and certain other settings.
-The locale also determines some of the system elements in the browser, such as the action to create a new item in a list, for example.
+Region is different from both language and legal requirements in local markets.
+Region determines how your data presents itself in terms of comma separator, aligned to the left or to the right, and certain other settings.
+The region also determines some of the system elements in the browser, such as the action to create a new item in a list, for example.

-You can change the locale in the browser tab that you are using to work in [!INCLUDE[d365fin](includes/d365fin_md.md)]. the change applies only to you and not to the other users in your company.
+You can change the region in the browser tab that you are using to work in [!INCLUDE[d365fin](includes/d365fin_md.md)]. the change applies only to you and not to the other users in your company.
+Note, that the choice of region will be reset to your setting on your Office profile if your administrator synchronizes users from Office 365 into [!INCLUDE[d365fin](includes/d365fin_md.md)].

 > [!IMPORTANT]
->  When you change the locale, you will see a long list of languages and locales.
-However, only the locale setting is used in the current version of [!INCLUDE[d365fin](includes/d365fin_md.md)].
+>  When you change the region, you will see a long list of languages and regions.
+However, the langauge is not influenced by the choice of region.

-To change the locale, go to the **My Settings** page.
+To change the region, go to the **My Settings** page.
 For more information, see [Change Basic Settings](ui-change-basic-settings.md).

 ## Application Version